cloudflare/wrangler-action/README.md

 - Wrangler v1 is no longer supported.
 - Global API key & Email Auth no longer supported
 - Action version syntax is newly supported.
-This means e.g. `uses: cloudflare/wrangler-action@v3`, `uses: cloudflare/wrangler-action@v3.x`, and `uses: cloudflare/wrangler-action@v3.x.x` are both now valid syntax.
-Previously supported syntax e.g. `uses: cloudflare/wrangler-action@3.x.x` will no longer be supported, the prefix `v` will be necessary.
+This means e.g. `uses: cloudflare/wrangler-action@v3`, `uses: cloudflare/wrangler-action@v3.x`, and `uses: cloudflare/wrangler-action@v3.x.x` are all now valid syntax.
+Previously supported syntax e.g. `uses: cloudflare/wrangler-action@3.x.x` is no longer supported -- the prefix `v` is now necessary.

 [Refer to Changelog for more information](CHANGELOG.md).